 These nuts are rich in vitamins B2 and E, which help boost the immune system weakened by stress and provide antioxidant support that counters oxidative stress.

-The probiotics in yoghurt can influence brain behaviour linked to emotion and stress, helping calm your nervous system and reduce anxiety levels.
+The probiotics in yogurt can influence brain behaviour linked to emotion and stress, helping calm your nervous system and reduce anxiety levels.

 Full of stress-relieving B vitamins and heart-healthy fats, avocados support brain health and maintain lower levels of stress hormones in the body.